 - 4.1 The Canadian representative noted the increased transshipments in the area of St. Pierre-Miquelon predominantly by Korean vessels, and stated it would be very helpful to obtain the statistics on transshipment or any available information for this purpose.
-There are some indications that in the late 1980's the port activities in that area increased substantially but concrete statistics are unavailable. - 4.2 The EEC representative informed that the area of St. Pierre-Miquelon does not come under European Community jurisdiction, therefore, there is no way to provide confirmation of Canada's report.
-And, without information the Committee should not come to conclusions that all increased activity in St. Pierre-Miquelon is related to fish transshipments.
-In relation to the statistics of non-members' activity, it will be summarized at a later date and then be forwarded to NAFO for distribution.
-The statistics will differentiate between non-members and member states but not indicate where fish is caught.
-This might be another reason to introduce a landing declaration for statistical purposes. - 4.3 The Japanese representative informed that the fishing companies, members of the Japan Deep Sea Trawlers Association, have restricted themselves from purchasing and transshipping fish caught by non-member countries at St. Pierre-Miquelon to discourage fishing activities by non-member countries.
+There are some indications that in the late 1980's the port activities in that area increased substantially but concrete statistics are unavailable. - 4.2 The EEC representative informed that the area of St. Pierre-Miquelon does not come under EEC jurisdiction: Therefore, there is no way to provide confirmation of Canada's report and without information the Committee should not come to conclusions that all increased activity in St. Pierre-Miquelon is related to fish transshipments.
+In relation to the statistics of non-Contracting Parties activity, it will be summarized at a later date and then be forwarded to NAFO for distribution.
+The statistics will differentiate between non-Contracting Parties and Contracting Parties but not indicate where fish is caught.
+This might be another reason to introduce a landing declaration for statistical purposes. - 4.3 The Japanese representative informed that the fishing companies, members of the Japan Deep Sea Trawlers Association, have restricted themselves from purchasing and transshipping fish caught by non-Contracting Parties at St. Pierre-Miquelon to discourage fishing activities by non-Contracting Parties.
 At this stage, Japan has no reports available to consider transshipments at St. Pierre-Miquelon.